 The following acquisition examples provide an outline of the most common types of acquisitions.
 It is impossible to provide a complete set of examples that address every variation in every situation since there are thousands of such acquisitions.
 Each example of the acquisition provides an overview of the acquisition, the relevant reasons, and additional comments as needed

 The acquisition is when a company buys more than 50% ownership in its target.
-With gaining more than 50% in the target company, the acquisition company gains the right to take decisions without the consent of the stakeholders of the target company.
+With gaining more than 50% in the target company, the acquisition company gains the right to make decisions without the consent of the stakeholders of the target company.
 The acquiring company gets this ownership by purchasing the stock and or buying the assets.
 The target company expects a premium to be paid over and above the current rate.

 In this article, we are going to provide you the top 4 examples of Acquisitions.

-Acquisition Example #1 – Amazon acquires Whole Foods
+Example #1 – Amazon acquires Whole Foods

-Amazon paid $42 per share in an all-cash deal for whole foods which included debt.
+Amazon paid $42 per share in an all-cash deal for whole foods, which included debt.
 The premium paid was ~27% to whole foods closing price on Thursday, June 15

 Amazon paid $9 billion of the total $13.7 billion deal acquisition price paid.
-This means that Amazon paid nearly 70% for future growth prospects and only the remaining 30% was based on the current business of whole foods.
-After the acquisition, the goodwill balance of Amazon was at $13.4 billion at the end of the fiscal year 2017 which was the largest in history and had more than 10% of the total assets.
+It means that Amazon paid nearly 70% for future growth prospects, and only the remaining 30% was based on the current business of whole foods.
+After the acquisition, the goodwillThe Acquisition, The GoodwillIn accounting, goodwill is an intangible asset that is generated when one company purchases another company for a price that is greater than the sum of the company's net identifiable assets at the time of acquisition.
+It is determined by subtracting the fair value of the company's net identifiable assets from the total purchase price. balance of Amazon was at $13.4 billion at the end of the fiscal year 2017, which was the largest in history and had more than 10% of the total assets.

-Acquisition Example # 2 – Sun Pharmaceuticals acquiring Ranbaxy
+Example # 2 – Sun Pharmaceuticals acquiring Ranbaxy

-The value of Ranbaxy shares was INR 457 per share, this represents an 18% premium to the thirty-day volume on the weighted average share price
+The value of Ranbaxy shares was INR 457 per share; this represents an 18% premium to the thirty-day volume on the weighted average share price.

 Reasons of acquisition – This was a strategic acquisition for Sun pharma as it would help them to fill gaps in the US and also help them in getting better access to emerging markets and gain a strong foothold in the domestic market.
-Sun Pharma also had the opportunity to gain the number one position from the current third position in the dermatology space due to this acquisition
+Sun Pharma also had the opportunity to gain the number one position from the current third position in the dermatology space due to this acquisition.

-Acquisition Example # 3 – Microsoft and LinkedIn
+Example # 3 – Microsoft and LinkedIn

 Microsoft financed this deal with the issuance of new indebtedness.
 The deal is expected to have a dilution of ~1 percent to the Non-GAAP EPS.

-Acquisition Example # 4 – Disney and 21st Century Fox
+Example # 4 – Disney and 21st Century Fox

 Assets changing hands in the deal include: